Higher-rank instantons sheaves on Fano threefolds: Generalities

-We choose to focus now our attention on the instantons of high rank.
-To begin with let us look at their Chern character.
-It is not difficult to prove that condition \ref{instanton-i} of Definition \ref{def:instanton} yields the following characterization of the Chern character of instantons.
-From now on we will denote by $F_0\in \Coh(X)$ a minimal (meaning having the minimal possible values of rank and charge admitted by Definition \ref{def:instanton}) $\mu$-stable instanton on $X$.
-As already pointed out in the previous section, $F_0\simeq \calo$ for $i_X$ even whilst $F_0$ is a locally free rank-2 instanton for $i_X$ odd.
+To begin with, let us look at their Chern character.
+From now on we will denote by $F_0$ a minimal slope-stable instanton on $X$, in the sense that it has the minimal possible values of rank and charge admitted by Definition \ref{def:instanton}.
+As already pointed out in the previous section, $F_0\simeq \cccO_{X}$ for $i_X$ even whilst $F_0$ is a locally free rank-2 instanton for $i_X$ odd.
 Note that the main features of these bundles in the odd index cases will be summarized in Sections \ref{section:quadric} and \ref{section:prime}.

 \begin{Lemma} Let $E$ be an instanton.
 Then there exists a pair of integers $(n,k)$ such that

 for $F_0$ a minimal instanton. \end{Lemma}